Welcome! If you enjoy the content here, please sign up below for the newsletter!

 The promised land is "a land flowing with milk and honey" (Ex 3:8).
 Well, milk and honey certainly aren't listed in Genesis 1, are they?
 And yet I've never seen anyone make the case that we should not eat milk and honey based on Gen 1:30-31.

 Did Adam and Eve really only eat seed-bearing plants and fruit from trees?
 No cheese, eggs, milk, honey, mushrooms?
 Did the animals only eat green plants--which, some would say are different plants than humans get to eat, so are the non-seed bearing green plants?
-What fits in that category?
-Moss, ferns....grass is apparently out, since that reproduces via seed!
-We are to presume, then, that lions, wolves, horses, cats, dogs, pigs, lobster, birds....all ate fern and moss.
+What fits in that category of non-seed bearing plants?
+Moss and ferns....grass is apparently out, since that reproduces via seed!
+We are to presume, then, that lions, wolves, horses, cats, dogs, pigs, lobster, birds....all ate fern and moss, right?
 Think of the different shapes of the mouth of the lion, horse, and parrot.
 Were these not intentionally designed by God to be perfect for their respective diets?

 Once you chase the trail to its conclusion, it doesn't make much sense that Gen 1:30-31 can be proscribing limits to diet.